deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 However, there is a second way SMEP is enforced- and that is on a per memory page basis, via the U/S PTE control bit.
 This is what we are going to be taking a look at in this post.

-Take a look again at the Bug Check image.
+Take a look again at the Bug Check image two images ago.
 We can see the offending virtual address, and we can also see `Argument 3` contains the `PTE contents` value.
 Let's see what this looks like in WinDbg.

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_3.png" alt="">